 We develop educational materials and citizen science opportunities to help inform Vermonters of all ages about Vermont's threatened and endangered wildlife.

 Your gift goes further helping Vermont's wildlife because every dollar you give is matched by grant money from the US Fish & Wildlife Service.

 Other Ways to Donate

-Donate while doing your taxes.
-Look for the loon on your Vermont income tax form and fill in the amount of your contribution.
+Donate while doing your Vermont income taxes.
+Look for the option on your Vermont income tax form and fill in the amount of your contribution.
 It's quick, easy and tax deductible!